lupyuen/lupyuen.github.io/src/dsi.md

 _Are all 4 DSI Data Lanes identical?_

 For sending commands to the Display Controller, only DSI Lane 0 is used.

-(Lane 0 is bidirectional)
+(Lane 0 is Bidirectional, it supports Direction Turnaround)

 For sending pixel data, all 4 DSI Lanes will be used.
 (Unidirectional)